neoforged/Documentation/docs/misc/levels.md

 It is not implemented by anything else, and only ever encountered in the context of a `LevelReader`.
 Presumably, the redstone stuff was moved out of `LevelReader` for readability and/or legacy purposes.

+### `BiomeManager.NoiseBiomeSource`

+Defines a single method `getNoiseBiome()`, returning the `Biome` at the given position.

+Also implemented by `ChunkAccess`, and has a direct implementation in `FixedBiomeSource`, a class used for single biome worlds.

 ### `LevelReader`

 `LevelReader` is the biggest interface in this hierarchy, together with `LevelAccessor`.
 It defines a ton of methods, with many of them relating to chunk or biome management, such as the following: